 In spite of the futuristic, purple-lit stairs leading down from pavement level, it can be tricky to find this diminutive club in a converted Victorian loo; make the effort though and you’ll be rewarded.
 Some staggeringly clever design means that although there’s room for just 60, CellarDoor never feels claustrophobic, though the toilets require a bit of courage: the glass doors only cloud over when locked.Read more

-Venue says: A Shoreditch cocktail bar, in the world's top 50 bars five years running.
+Venue says: Winner of the 'world's best high volume bar' at the 2016 Spirited Awards.
 Open seven days a week 6pm-1am.
 Cocktail classes also available.

 This area of town isn’t as hip as it used to be, but Callooh Callay is still as much a destination in its own right as it is a hidey-hole to avoid the drink offer-seeking masses.
 Since opening in 2008, it’s consistently served some of the most innovative cocktails in London, even if the decor has been left behind: the Lewis Carroll/Victoriana theme is partially enforced, but too much noughties Shoreditch irony (a wall of analogue cassettes, for instance) feels somewhat incongruous.Read more

 The speakeasy trend reaches its apogee/nadir, depending on your taste, with this new basement bar accessed off Earl’s Court Road.
 ‘At all times do not draw unwanted attention to our venue,’ beseeches the menu.
 Oh, sorry.
 It makes a big noise about being secretive – I evaded an intercom interrogation by sneaking in behind a group of fellow drinkers.
 A dapper chap behind a desk then kept the schtick going: ‘Under what name did you book your appointment?’
 And, ‘Can you tell me something about your case?’Read more